shriys3/Detection-Engineering-Lab/README.md

 **What it caught:** `systeminfo.exe` was launched from the command interface `cmd.exe`, alongside a chained `reg query` command against a path leading to the Windows registry hardware database.
-Both gather two differnt categories of information (host info + hardware enumeration) in a single command chain, signaling a possible attacker recon action.
+Both gather two differnt categories of information (host info + hardware enumeration) in a single command chain, consistent with possible attacker recon behavior.

  **Search results:**
 <img width="1727" height="727" alt="discovery" src="https://github.com/user-attachments/assets/d037e7c1-9f0d-4e24-a023-23d09a9d616f" />